ben-xo/dir2cast/README.txt

 REQUIREMENTS
 ================================================================================

-dir2cast requires PHP 5.3 minium.
+dir2cast requires PHP 5.3 minimum.
 It requires the XML extension to be enabled.

 It has been tested up to PHP 8.
 Please file a bug if you find any PHP version specific problems: https://github.com/ben-xo/dir2cast/issues